angular/angular/aio/content/guide/accessibility.md

 Use [attribute binding](guide/template-syntax#attribute-binding) template syntax to control the values of accessibility-related attributes.

-When binding to ARIA attributes in Angular, you must use the `attr.` prefix, as the ARIA specification depends specifically on HTML attributes rather than properties on DOM elements.
+When binding to ARIA attributes in Angular, you must use the `attr.` prefix, as the ARIA specification depends specifically on HTML attributes rather than properties of DOM elements.

 ```html
 <!-- Use attr. when binding to an ARIA attribute -->